-CoreLogic collects ground truth costs monthly.
+CoreLogic collects data and compiles costs monthly.
 Most, if not all, inflationary costs are inherently included in the material costs gathered.
-Similarly, labor costs are monitored monthly and therefore any inflationary changes are reflected in our pricing data as they are current.

-CoreLogic pricing assumes the same localized jobsite overhead and profit rates regardless of the economic environment unless extreme circumstances justify a modification.
-CoreLogic pricing presents an informed reflection of estimated expected retail construction material costs in any given region.
+Similarly, labor costs are collected and compiled monthly and therefore any inflationary changes are reflected in CoreLogic pricing data as they occur.
+CoreLogic pricing accounts for localized jobsite overhead and profit rates based on economic factors including supply and demand trends, regional research, and regional top-down validation of subcontractor quotes.
+CoreLogic pricing presents an informed reflection of estimated expected retail construction cost for the given region.

 CoreLogic pricing does not consider temporary sale prices, contractor discounts or other individual source anomalies that may not be available to all construction material consumers.
-Historically, CoreLogic construction material pricing aligns with Producer Price Indices (PPI) with an expected one- to three-month lag for producer cost changes to be reflected at the retail level.
-CoreLogic price estimates are not intended to reflect temporary material price surges or declines, but instead strive to reflect the impact of price surges over a three- to six-month period.

-If these additional factors exist, estimators may consider including General Overhead & Profit.
+Historically, CoreLogic construction material pricing align closely with Producer Price Indices (PPI) with an expected one- to three-month lag for producer cost changes to be reflected at the retail level.

+CoreLogic price estimates are not intended to reflect temporary material or labor price surges or declines, but instead strive to reflect the impact of price surges over a three- to six-month period.
+If these additional pricing factors exist within a given market, estimators may consider including additional considerations for material, labor, or Overhead & Profit within an estimate.
 The inclusion, omission or amount of General Overhead & Profit is defined by the estimator based on the specific circumstances of the job under estimation and are not defined by CoreLogic.